 If you own a business, you may be able to leverage your gift tax exclusions and exemption by gifting ownership interests that may be eligible for valuation discounts.
-So, for example, if the discounts total 30%, in 2015 you may be able to gift an ownership interest equal to as much as \$20,000 tax-free because the discounted value does not exceed the \$14,000 annual exclusion.
+So, for example, if the discounts total 30%, in 2016 you may be able to gift an ownership interest equal to as much as \$20,000 tax-free because the discounted value does not exceed the \$14,000 annual exclusion.
+Another way to benefit from valuation discounts is to (i) set up and fund a family limited liability company (FLLC) and (ii) gift non-managing interests.
 Note that the IRS may challenge the value; a professional appraisal is strongly recommended.
 If you are interested in pursuing such a valuation, HCA can provide you with a short list of valuation specialists qualified to handle such work.